enerqi/sublime-blog/content/blog/small-languages/index.md

 ### Where is Golang better?

 Odin doesn't have a highly developed web service ecosystem.
-There's nothing like async runtime built into the language and a I suspect there never will be.
+There's nothing like an async runtime built into the language and a I suspect there never will be.
 That's in contrast to Zig, another better C language, which is developing async support.